jbranchaud/talks/embrace-the-database-with-ecto-2017-03-02/embrace-the-database-with-ecto-2017-03-02.md

 ^ Now we need to average them

-^ We can treat our query as a subquery
+^ all results in SQL are tables

-^ subquery is like creating an inline source/table
+^ result of a query can be source of another query -- subquery

 ---